 Financial stress can have a big impact on your health, both mentally and physically.
 Unlike a physical injury, these effects are not easily seen or measured.
-A national survey conducted by Leger, on behalf of Financial Planning Standards Council (FPSC), reported that 42% of Canadians listed money as their greatest stress.
+A national survey conducted by Leger, on behalf of FP Canada, reported that 42% of Canadians listed money as their greatest stress.
 Fifty-one percent of women reported that they are losing sleep and 30% of women said they have anxiety due to financial stress.
 Upper and lower back pain and digestive problems are also common when dealing with high levels of stress.
-A national survey by the Canadian Securities Administrators (CSA) reported that 36 percent of all fraud victims have experienced stress as a result of being victimized by fraud.
+A national survey by the Canadian Securities Administrators (CSA) reported that 36% of all fraud victims have experienced stress as a result of being victimized by fraud.

 In some cases, financial stress can be due to choices that aren’t in line with your needs.
 In other cases, people make choices that they think will help them get further ahead, but in reality may be a fraud or a scam.
 Fraud can come in many shapes and sizes, such as identity theft, fake emails or websites that trick you into providing personal financial information.

 Victims of financial fraud know first-hand how stressful money concerns can be.
 Some victims of fraud lose their entire life savings, while others lose smaller amounts, however the psychological costs can be just as high.
 Being taken in by a con artist can rob people of their security, confidence, self-esteem and dignity.
 This type of crime frequently causes those who have lost money to lose the ability to trust others.